Pardhanani/KU_bookproject/index.md

+# A conceptual introduction to neural nets and statistical modeling

 The materials in this repository are essentially a collection of lecture notes introducing certain topics of interest in statistical modeling, data science, and machine learning.
 Our target audience is intellectually curious students and IT